-Dr Gerhardt Attard is a clinician scientist and consultant medical oncologist at The Institute of Cancer Research and The Royal Marsden NHS Foundation Trust, London.
+Until January 2018, Dr Gerhardt Attard was a clinician scientist and consultant medical oncologist at The Institute of Cancer Research and The Royal Marsden NHS Foundation Trust, London.

 In December 2015, he became Team Leader of the Treatment Resistance Group in the Centre for Evolution and Cancer in the ICR.